Your I-O Psychology Certification Resource

 The certification process will include the following key steps:

-• Examination: Successfully passing a rigorous exam testing the knowledge, skills, and ethical practices required for the practice of I-O psychology.
+• Examination: Successfully passing a rigorous exam testing the knowledge, skills, and ethical practices required for the effective practice of I-O psychology.

 Who should pursue this certification?

-This certification is ideal for:
+This certification is ideal for

 • Academics or researchers looking to validate their applied skills.